 In Maryland, a network of regulations, inspections and surveys is already in place to detect the introduction of an invasive species.
-The Maryland Department of Agriculture, Plant Protection and Weed Management Section conducts inspections of nursery stock entering the State, as well as systematic surveys through the Cooperative Agricultural Pest Survey program.
+The Maryland Department of Agriculture, Plant Protection and Weed Management Section conducts inspections of nursery stock entering the State, as well as systematic surveys through the Cooperative Agricultural Pest Survey program and the Farm Bill Pest Detection Survey program.
 The Maryland Department of Agriculture, Forest Pest Management Section conducts annual, systematic surveys in forested areas through the Cooperative Forest Health Program and the Forest Health Monitoring program.
-These programs work closely with the Maryland Department of Natural Resources, Maryland Forest Service and the public to recognize and report new forest pest problems in Maryland.
+These programs work closely with the Maryland Department of Natural Resources and the public to recognize and report new invasive pest problems in Maryland.

 This Emergency Response Plan will be activated when a new, invasive species is detected either through surveys or from the public, and its taxonomic identification is confirmed by specialists.
-The submittal of specimens for identification, especially species of regulatory concern, will be coordinated through the State Plant Regulatory Official or State Plant Health Director's office.
+The submittal of specimens for identification, especially species of regulatory concern, will be coordinated through the State Plant Regulatory Official and USDA State Plant Health Director's office.
 Once they are notified of the identity of the specimen, the Emergency Response Plan will begin with the activation of the Incident Command System.